 Pennsylvania Cerebral Palsy Attorneys

-The Pennsylvania cerebral palsy attorneys at ABC Law Centers (Reiter & Walsh, P.C.) hope to help parents gain the information and resources they need to ensure their children will be cared for, no matter what.
-Whether you’re located in Pittsburgh, Philadelphia, Erie, Lancaster, Harrisburg, or another Pennsylvania town, we’re here to walk you through your questions.
-A cerebral palsy diagnosis is often accompanied by many unanswered questions, and parents can sometimes find it difficult to know where to start.
-While the following information is by no means comprehensive, it can be a good starting point for the beginning of a deeper search for answers.
+A cerebral palsy diagnosis is often accompanied by many unanswered questions and parents can find it difficult to know where to start.
+The following information is by no means comprehensive, but it can be a good starting point for the beginning of a deeper search for answers.

-- Other useful cerebral palsy and disability resources in Pennsylvania
+- Other useful cerebral palsy and disability-related resources

-Cerebral palsy is a motor disorder, i.e. it involves issues with movement and coordination.
-It is considered non-progressive, which means the injury that caused the disorder doesn’t get worse, or better, with time.
-There are multiple kinds of cerebral palsy, and they can look somewhat different (1):
+Cerebral palsy (CP) is a non-progressive motor disorder, meaning that it does not get worse over time, but does involve issues both with movement and coordination.
+There are multiple kinds of cerebral palsy, and they can look somewhat different:

 - Spastic cerebral palsy is characterized by muscle tightness, spasms, and involuntary muscle contractions.

 - Ataxic cerebral palsy is characterized by uncoordinated movements.
-It is often confused with ataxia, a rare neurodegenerative disease, but it is not progressive.
+It is often mistakenly confused with ataxia, a rare neurodegenerative disease.

-- Athetoid/dyskinetic cerebral palsy (ADCP) may involve frequent changes in muscle tone (varying from too tight to too loose).
-It also often includes repetitive movements, which may be jerky or slow and writhing.
+- Athetoid/dyskinetic cerebral palsy (ADCP) may involve frequent changes in muscle tone (varying from too tight to too loose) and/or repetitive movements, which may be jerky or slow and writhing.

 What causes cerebral palsy?

-Cerebral palsy is caused by brain injury to the motor control centers, the parts of the brain that control movement.
-The underlying cause of this brain injury is not known in a subset of cases, but cerebral palsy is often strongly associated with birth injury resulting from medical malpractice.
-Conditions that can cause or contribute to brain damage that triggers cerebral palsy include:
+Cerebral palsy is caused by brain injury to the parts of the brain that control movement.
+The underlying cause of this brain injury is not known, but a CP diagnosis is often strongly associated with birth injury resulting from medical malpractice.
+Conditions that can cause or contribute to said brain damage can include:

 - Abnormal fetal position/presentation